Texas flooding mapped: Here are the affected areas as death toll rises

 In Kerr County, first responders were forced to navigate uprooted trees, swept-away buildings, and large piles of debris during their operations.
 There were also power outages thanks to 40 downed power lines, officials said.

-Ten girls from Camp Mystic and one counselor remained missing on Monday evening.
+Five girls from Camp Mystic and one counselor remained missing on Wednesday evening.
 The camp reported that the floods had killed 27 campers and staff members.

 “That’s every parent’s nightmare,” Texas Senator Ted Cruz told reporters.